sanjaykumarverma01/Simplifii/README.md

 # Infolliom-Register-Page

-Infolliom-Register-Page is a Full Stack  App.
-Uses real time otp verification via email.
-Use Nodemailer & mailgen to get it done
+Infollion-Register-Page is a full-stack app that uses real-time OTP verification via email.
+It utilizes Nodemailer and Mailgen to accomplish this.
 ## Tech Stack

 **Client:** React JS